glumb/documentation/source/includes/_addresses.md

 <aside class="notice">
   <p>
-    <code>BaseAddressCache</code> also defines
+    <code>BaseAddressCache</code> also defines a <code>_gen_cache_key</code>
-    <code>_gen_cache_key(seed, index)</code> to hash the seed before using it as
+    method to hash the seed before using it as part of the cache key.
-    part of the cache key.
     Be sure to take advantage of this method when writing your own address cache class.
   </p>

   <p>